vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 ---
-title: "Using a Lambda Function to automate blog post on Twitter (part 1) [English]"
+title: "Automate the posts on Twitter using a AWS Lambda function and PowerShell [English]"
 author: Victor Silva
 date: 2019-01-01T19:57:00+00:00
 layout: single